salsalabs/extractenator/README.md

 This is definite upside for Salsa's clients.
 Salsa's clients are outstanding at their jobs, but generally are not familiar with the internals of CSS.
-Extractenator acknowledges that and does the right thing so that thehy don't have to be CSS gurus to use Salsa.
+Extractenator acknowledges that and does the right thing so that they don't have to be CSS gurus to use Salsa.

 The resulting templates are both clean and secure.
 Resource